LukeShortCloud/rootpages/markdown/ansible.md

 2. "Windows Support."

+## Introduction - Editions

+There are two editions of Ansible available.
+There is the upstream Ansible community project that gets frequent updates and there is also Red Hat Ansible Engine, which is an enterprise solution.
+Ansible Engine is designed to provide a downstream version that is more stable, secure, and reliable.
+Support is provided that includes covers Core modules, priority bug and feature updates, documentation, and more.
+[1]

+Source:

+1. "Red Hat Ansible Engine."

 # Installation

-Ansible 2.4 requires Python 2.6, 2.7, or >= 3.5 on both the control and managed nodes.
+The Ansible community edition 2.4 requires Python 2.6, 2.7, or >= 3.5 on both the control and managed nodes.
 [1] Python 3 support is still in development but should be stable within the next few releases.
 [2]

 RHEL: